-I discovered prompt caching after my API bill hit $400 in a single week.
-The fix was not just caching — it was structuring my prompts so that caching actually works.
-Here is the technical breakdown of how prompt caching functions across OpenAI, Anthropic, and Google, and how sinc-LLM's structured format maximizes cache hit rates.
+My API bill hit $400 in one week.
+The fix was not just caching.
+I had to structure my prompts so caching could work.
+Here is how prompt caching works across OpenAI, Anthropic, and Google, and how sinc-LLM's structured format gets the most cache hits.

-The critical detail: caching works on prefixes, not arbitrary substrings.
-The shared portion must start from the beginning of the prompt.
-If your prompt differs in the first token, nothing is cached.
+One key detail: caching only works on prefixes.
+The shared part must start at the very beginning.
+If your prompt changes in the first word, nothing gets cached.

 | Provider | Cache Mechanism | Min Prefix | Discount | TTL |